NCAR/ccpp-framework/doc/auto_clone_constituents.md

 ## What's stricter than original capgen

-Capgen-ng's general rules apply even with the flag on.
+Capgen's general rules apply even with the flag on.
 Two of them trip up legacy fixtures:

 1. **Metadata args must match the Fortran subroutine signature.**
    Original capgen tolerated a metadata arg-table that listed a constituent in `<scheme>_init` even when the Fortran `_init` didn't accept it as a dummy.
-Capgen-ng passes the metadata args at the call site as Fortran keyword arguments, and the validator catches divergence.
+Capgen passes the metadata args at the call site as Fortran keyword arguments, and the validator catches divergence.
 Either include the constituent as a Fortran dummy, or remove it from the init's arg-table.